-The DWS Climate and Transition Risk Assessment evaluated issuers in relation to climate change and environmental changes, e.g., in respect to greenhouse gas reduction and water conservation.
+The DWS Climate and Transition Risk Assessment evaluated issuers in relation to climate change and environmental changes, e.g. in respect to greenhouse gas reduction and water conservation.
 Issuers that contributed less to climate change and other negative environmental changes or were less exposed to such risks received better evaluations.
-Issuers with excessive climate risk profile (i.e., a letter score of "F") were excluded as an investment.
-Issuers with high climate risk profile (i.e., a letter score of "E") were limited to 5% of the sub-fund's net assets.
+Issuers with excessive climate risk profile (i.e. a letter score of "F") were excluded as an investment.